kevintosli/frontend-challenge/README.md

 # Where in the world?
 Hey, nice to meet ya. :v:

-This is a front-end project for measuring my coding knowledge.
+This is a front-end project for practicing front-end coding.

 [Experience the live version](https://kevintosli.github.io/whereintheworld/)